gpapadog/DAPSm-Analysis/README.md

 In order to run the analysis we need two data sets:

-1. Data set on power plant characteristics available at ......
+1. Data set on power plant characteristics available at https://dataverse.harvard.edu/dataverse/dapsm as "Power Plant Emissions Data".
-2. Data set on ozone, temperature, and Census information measured at the ozone AQS monitoring sites, available at ......
+2. Data set on ozone, temperature, and Census information measured at the ozone AQS monitoring sites, available at https://dataverse.harvard.edu/dataverse/dapsm as "Ozone, Temperature and Census Raw Data".

 We further need the following R scripts: